 are ordered such that groups of orbitals that are degnerate by symmetry (e. g. pi-x and pi-y orbitals)

 are not contiguous as is required in the RotOrb.
-If nmoe(i) <= 0
+If nmoe(i) <= 0 then read in the orbitals up

 to the end of the basis set.